Azure/Enterprise-Scale/docs/reference/Readme.md

 # File -> New -> Sandbox

-Sandbox subscriptions are for experiment and validation only.
-Sandbox subscriptions will not be allowed connectivity to Production and Policy will prevent the connectivity to on-premises resources.
+Sandbox Subscriptions are for experiment and validation only.
+Sandbox Subscriptions will not be allowed connectivity to Production and Policy will prevent the connectivity to on-premises Resources.

 ## File -> Delete -> Sandbox/Landing Zone

-Susbcription will be moved to a decommissioned management group.
-Decommissioned management group policies will deny creation of new services and a subscription cancellation request will be sent.
+Susbcription will be moved to a decommissioned Management Group.
+Decommissioned Management Group policies will deny creation of new services and a Subscription cancellation request will be sent.

 # Implementation

 Reference cusomters will use "AzOps" acronym (inspired by GitOps, KOps etc.) for Azure Operations in context of Enterprise-Scale design principles.
 They have decided to use platform-native capability to orchestrate, configure and deploy Landing Zones using Azure Resource Manager (ARM) for declaring goal state.
-They have abided by "Policy Driven Governance" design principle and wants landing zones (a.k.a Subscription) to be provisioned and configured autonomously.
+They have abided by "Policy Driven Governance" design principle and wants Landing Zones (a.k.a Subscription) to be provisioned and configured autonomously.

 All refernce customer cases have deliberated over whether to use single a Template vs modular Templates and Pros and Cons of both.
 They have decided in favor of a single template for platform orchestration.
 The primary reason behind this is the template will mainly consist of Policy Definition and Policy Assignments.
 Since, Policy Assignments have direct dependency on Policy Definitions, it will be operationally easier to manage and control life-cycle changes/versioning if artifacts are represented in a single template.